Top Banks in Latvia

 Total assets: 367.4 million euros (2017)

-Founded in 1993, Baltic International Bank focuses on providing private banking and wealth management services.
+Founded in 1993, Baltic International Bank is one of the niche banks in Latvia, focused on providing private banking and wealth management services.
 The bank offers customized, top-quality financial products and investment solutions to its clients.

 Revenue: 4.33 million euros (2017)

 Net income (loss): (8.09 million euros) (2017)

 Total assets: 297.95 million euros (2017)